simondankelmann/Bluetooth-LE-Spam/README.md

 ### Apple iOS 17 Crash (Apple) SEMI-PATCHED
 With some modifications to the advertised BLE package, it is possible to trigger a reboot in various iOS 17 devices.
 This causes the targeted iPhone to temporarily freeze for a few minutes before automatically restarting. (iOS Crash is considered half-fixed due to the release of iOS 17.2 , it may still work on some devices.).

+> [!NOTE]
-> **_NOTE:_** To achieve optimal results, it is recommended to set the advertising interval to a value between 20 and 100 milliseconds.
+> To achieve optimal results, it is recommended to set the advertising interval to a value between 20 and 100 milliseconds.
 Additionally, locking and unlocking the targeted iPhone can aid in the process.

 ### Lovespouse (Adult Toys)
 With this functionality, it is possible to enable or disable various adult toys that support the Lovespouse app.
 Additionally, the "Denial of Pleasure" can be executed by selecting the Lovespouse Stops List and setting the repeat mode to Repeat List.
 More information on this topic can be found [here](https://mandomat.github.io/2023-11-13-denial-of-pleasure/).